ngeodesic-ai/ngf-alpha/README.md

 ## Hardware Notes
 Results validated on an NVIDIA A100 GPU (Colab Pro+).
 Testing on NVIDIA T4 (Colab Free) showed [insert results], and CPU runtime was [insert results].
 Performance may vary; A100 recommended for optimal results.

+## Technical Paper
+A draft paper is included as [Noetic Geodesic Framework: A Geometric Approach to Deterministic AI Reasoning](docs/article_v8.pdf). **Disclaimer**: This is a preliminary alpha-stage document (August 15, 2025), subject to change.
+Feedback is welcome!
+Provisional patent filed as #63/864,726.

 ## Patent Status
 A provisional patent was filed on August 15, 2025, with application number 63/864,726.
 Refinements will follow for a utility patent.